cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 :::note

 It is recommended to implement interfaces from the [Core API](https://docs.cosmos.network/main/architecture/adr-063-core-module-api) `appmodule` package.
-This makes module less dependent on the SDK.
+This makes modules less dependent on the SDK.
 For legacy reason modules can still implement interfaces from the SDK `module` package.

 :::